This is a copy of our safeguarding policy and procedure:

 In addition to the above trustees, managers, supervisors, and HR team have the following responsibilities:

-- Ensure that those benefiting from, or working with CIB are not harmed in any way through contact with it.
+- Ensure that those benefiting from, or working with Sight Life are not harmed in any way through contact with it.

 Safeguarding risk owner: